 For more advice check out this beginner's guide to guitar strings

 4. Instructional Materials

 There are many ways to learn to play guitar, and guitarists throughout history have followed countless different paths to success.
-One smart thing you can do as a new guitarist, whether you choose to take lessons or not, is invest in at least one instruction book, DVD or tutorial program.
-Most guitarists eventually build up a reference library of sorts, packed with all kinds educational materials.
+One smart thing you can do as a new guitarist, whether you choose to take lessons or not, is to invest in at least one instruction book, DVD or tutorial program.
+Most guitarists eventually build up a reference library of sorts, packed with all kinds of educational materials.